scoconno/scoconno.github.io/examined/Intro/Handout.md

 > Alisha went to the bank to get a more recent bank statement of her checking account.
 The teller told her that the balance was $1725.
 Alisha was stunned that it was so low.
 She called her brother to see if he had been playing one of his twisted pranks.
 He wasn't.
 Finally, she concluded that she had been a victim of bank fraud.

-You might read a passage like this in a novel or a newspaper article.
+You might read a passage like this in a novel or a newspaper.
 Don't be fooled by the apparently argumentative tone.
 It does not contain any argument at all.
 To see this, notice that the author is not trying to tell us why we too should accept that Alisha was the victim of bank fraud.
 In other words, telling us that Alisha came to have a belief is not the same as providing us reasons for thinking her belief is true.

 ### Exercise 4: